JeffersonCanuto/IzzyBot/README.md

-# IzzyBot
+## Welcome to IzziBot!

-Prototype of a modular chatbot project with Router, Agents, Security and Observability
+IzziBot is a prototype of a modular chatbot project using Router, Agents, Security and Observability.

-🛠️ Technologies
+### 🛠️ Technologies
-React: Framework used to build user interfaces (SPAs) using component architecture.
+- **TypeScript:** Language used to ensure static type safety and ease detecting interface-related bugs.
-TypeScript: Language used to ensure static type safety and ease detecting interface-related bugs.
+- **React:** Framework used to build user interfaces (SPAs) using component architecture.
-Tailwind CSS: CSS framework used to build modern and responsive interfaces for web applications.
+- **Tailwind CSS:** CSS framework used to build modern and responsive interfaces for web applications.
-Material UI: Design system library that leverages built-in customized components to build web apps.
+- **React Icons:** React library used to have access to a collection of icon packs for web applications.